 Ph.D., Princeton University, 2005

-She is the recipient of the Jane Faggen Dissertation Prize from Princeton University’s Department or Art and Archaeology (2007), the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication from Yale College (2009), and the Gaddis Smith International Book Prize from the MacMillan Center at Yale (2013).
-She was a visiting scholar at Corpus Christi College, Oxford in 2008-2009, and the University of Paris Diderot - Paris 7, in 2015.
+Her honors and awards include the Jane Faggen Dissertation Prize from Princeton University’s Department of Art and Archaeology (2007), the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication from Yale College (2009), and the Gaddis Smith International Book Prize from the MacMillan Center at Yale (2013).
+She was a visiting scholar at Corpus Christi College, Oxford in 2008-2009 and an invited professor at the University of Paris Diderot - Paris 7 in 2015.

-“Framing Divine Bodies in Greek Art” in: Framing the Visual in Greek and Roman Art, Michael Squire and Verity Platt eds., (Cambridge: Cambridge University Press, forthcoming January 2017).
-[In Press.]
+“Framing Divine Bodies in Greek Art”, in: Framing the Visual in Greek and Roman Art, Verity Platt and Michael Squire eds., (Cambridge: Cambridge University Press, 2017), 392-424.

-“The Aniconic Image of the Roman Near East” in: The Variety of Local Religions of the Ancient Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., in the series Religions in the Greco-Roman World (Leiden: Brill, 2008), 37-72.
+“The Aniconic Image of the Roman Near East”, in: The Variety of Local Religious Life in the Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., (Leiden: Brill, 2008), 37-72.

 “Statue, Cult and Reproduction” Art History 29:2 Special Issue, Jas’ Elsner and Jen Trimble eds., (April 2006), 258-279.